 Professors may give students a paper option in lieu of the examination, or they may allocate a certain percentage of the grade for a paper written in the course.
-They may also upgrade students by half a grade-point for outstanding classroom performance.
+Professors may upgrade students by half a grade-point for outstanding classroom performance.

 The School of Law's grading curve for electives applies; thus the average of grades for each required class in the LL.M.
-Program in Intercultural Human Rights must range between 2.25 and 3.0.
+Program in Intercultural Human Rights must range between 2.5 and 3.25.